 |This restriction prevents co-claiming CDM items:||with attendance items:|

 |229, 230, 233, 721, 723 and 732||3, 4, 23, 24, 36, 37, 44, 47, 52, 53, 54, 57, 58, 59, 60, 65, 179, 181, 185, 187, 189, 191, 203, 206, 585, 588, 591, 594, 599, 600, 733, 737, 741, 745, 761, 763, 766, 769, 5000, 5003, 5020, 5023, 5040, 5043, 5060, 5063, 5200, 5203, 5207, 5208, 5220, 5223, 5227, 5228|

-For more information on CDM, read our education guide - Chronic Disease GP Management Plans and Team Care Arrangements.
+Find out more about CDM, go to Chronic Disease GP Management Plans and Team Care Arrangements.